Buena Vista High School

 - Student Attention Lowest teacher:student ratio (Top 10%)

-- Buena Vista High School's student population of 253 students has grown by 14% over five school years.
+- Buena Vista High School's student population of 196 students has declined by 8% over five school years.

 |School Type||Alternative school|